iamstevendao/blog/dairy.md

 I got rejected every where I applied for a position, I was asking myself many times, why?
 I had studied hard, worked hard, got certain achievements that my friends had to be jealous.
 I knew I could learn fast, do multi tasking but how to show it to recruiters when my English was not good enough, there must be a way.
 That was the time I started making my [portfolio](http://stevend.tk/) which the idea came from everything inside a code editor.
 I am so proud of it, many people liked it, and I got more interview than before.

 - **2016-A-day-in-June/July ([AfterAll](https://github.com/iamstevendao/AfterAll))**
 I and my girl friend want to store and keep our special dates, we had tried many different apps in Apple and Android store but got satified with non of them (poor design, ads).
 Then I decided to build our own app.
-It was roughly finished but I still not publish yet as there are some bugs and I feel really hesitate to fix all of them >.< (I hate myself)
+It was roughly finished but I still not publish yet as there are some bugs and I feel really hesitate to fix all of them >.< (I hate myself).

 - **2016-03-14 ([Superfast Dictionary](https://play.google.com/store/apps/details?id=fukie.sieunhanhav))**
 After the meetup about [Firebase](https://firebase.google.com/), I got curious about **NoSQL**, after try out, I built my first application by 1 week of a painful fighting with **Android Studio** which was a totally strange thing with me.
 I was very happy because it was the first 'something' I could make my own.

 - ***Before that...***
 There are a lot of things I want to write, but because this is the initial commit, then I leave this blank, but I promise I will be back soon.